gregschullo/tech-documentation/docs/sre/reliability/operational-healing.md

+---
+id: operational-healing
-# Operational Healing Practices
+title: Operational Healing

-## Context
+---

-This document provides operational healing, better thought about as "fault tolerance", best practices and guidance for application teams architecting for resiliency by outlining the operational practices of healing, automation, and self-healing.
+Operational healing, better thought of as "fault tolerance", is the recovery from errors or issues in an application by some automated means.
+This page outlines the practices of healing, automation, and self-healing.

-## Problem

-Application teams need to architect their applications in such a way where issues can be addressed and restored quickly and efficiently.

-## Solution

 Applications can only successfully heal from their failures when they have best in class monitoring infrastructure and a solid understanding of how the application functions.
 There is no "one size fits all" approach where operational healing is concerned and architecting for resiliency through operational healing will be unique for every application with a wide array of solutions as every application is different.